Skip to main content

 </script>

-Notice the use of ref="box" and helpers.refs('box')?
+Notice the clean destructuring of { refs } on the script context?
 This is Coralite's safe way to query the DOM.
+The refs plugin automatically queries the DOM using uniquely compiled IDs[cite: 112, 113].
 Learn more in the Managing the DOM (Refs) guide.

 For strict API type definitions, arguments, and return types, see the defineComponent API Reference.